The-Life/AdViewSDK_Android-3.4.1/README.md

  ![Inmobi 1](https://raw.githubusercontent.com/vinith-cit/Images-for-github/master/inmobi%201.png)

-Please add the SDK of InMobi--> you can follow this procedure **https://github.com/adview/AdViewSDK_Android-3.4.1/blob/master/README.md#iii-add-sdk**
+Please add the SDK of InMobi--> you can follow this procedure [Add SDK](https://github.com/adview/AdViewSDK_Android-3.4.1/blob/master/README.md#iii-add-sdk)
 3. After login you will get the the account ID as shown in the below image, click on Add an App.
 ![Inmobi 2](https://raw.githubusercontent.com/vinith-cit/Images-for-github/master/inmobi2.jpg)